jbfink/acrl-git/README.md

-This is the draft/preprint/postprint/what-have you for my ACRL TechConnect post [A Gentle Introduction to Modern Version Control].It's CC0, aka the public domain, so please feel free to copy/fork/do whatever.
+This is the draft/preprint/postprint/what-have you for my ACRL TechConnect post, "A Gentle Introduction to Modern Version Control".
+It's CC0, aka the public domain, so please feel free to copy/fork/do whatever.
 If you do, I'd *really* love to hear about it.
 Thanks!